-Growing social unrest, politics, and money are all interconnected.
 We raised this subject a little over a year ago following the riots in Baltimore.
 But, sadly, except for the advocates of sound money and one very prescient novel written 6 decades ago, it is almost always overlooked.

 Many were disgusted to see a reaffirmation that Hillary and Bill truly are above the law.
 The couple built a fabulous fortune and unassailable power by auctioning political favors to the highest bidder and building a global network of insiders.

 If you don’t like it, too bad.
-The director of the FBI and the Attorney General don’t work for you.
+The director of the FBI and the Attorney General doesn’t work for you.
 They report to Obama for now, but they hope to be working for Hillary soon.

 What most people don’t get is that our dishonest money system is what fuels much of this “ambition.”
 For instance, when Senator Clinton and the majority of Congress decided to bail out Wall Street banks in 2008, the fiat Federal Reserve Note made it possible.
 They simply printed the trillions needed.

 In an honest money system, there is no printing.
 And politicians wouldn’t be able to saddle future generations with debts and obligations to which they never consented.
 Politicians couldn’t spend what they don’t have.
-Instead they would have to pay for each promise they make honestly – by raising taxes and dealing with the consequences.
+Instead, they would have to pay for each promise they make honestly – by raising taxes and dealing with the consequences.

 Good luck selling a raw deal like the bank bailouts.
 Americans hated the idea of rewarding bankers for their fraud and excess.
 Perhaps the only reason they didn’t grab pitchforks and rebel is because they weren’t told to get their wallets out.

-You can bet Goldman Sachs wouldn’t have paid Hillary Clinton $500,000 for a second-rate speech if the she didn’t have political favors to dispense.
+You can bet Goldman Sachs wouldn’t have paid Hillary Clinton $500,000 for a second-rate speech if she didn’t have political favors to dispense.

 Trust in government is fading and anger is on the rise.
 Perhaps soon Americans will get serious about finding solutions.
-While we can’t promise that honest money will stop all crooked politicians, it will definitely throw a wrench in their machine.
+While we can’t promise that honest money will stop all crooked politicians, it will throw a wrench in their machine.
 We hope sound money doesn't get overlooked.